 For letter c) of this recommendation, see section C.3. of this report.

-9. In the interests of maximum effectiveness and participation, the board of directors should ideally comprise no fewer then five and no more than fifteen members.
+9. In the interests of maximum effectiveness and participation, the board of directors should ideally comprise no fewer than five and no more than fifteen members.

-Compliant - Explain Χ
+Compliant Explain X